 What Can I Do About Them?

 Unfortunately, in the majority of cases, there is no known cause for the darkening of the gums.
 It can be a result of genetic factors or an autoimmune disorder such as lichen planus.
 Lichen planus is an inflammatory skin condition that can also affect the gums.
-Other treatments may include topical corticosteroids or oral antibiotics to reduce any inflammation in the mouth.
+Other treatments may include topical oral antibiotics to reduce any inflammation in the mouth.
 In some cases, bleaching agents can lighten the dark spots on your gums and return them to their natural whiteness.

 What Can My Dentist Do About Them?